SuperOfficeDocs/superoffice-docs/user-guide/en/forms/publish.md

 # Publish forms

-When you have created the form and (if relevant) the form response, you can publish the form.
+After creating a form and (if relevant) the form response, you can publish the form.

 1. Go to the **Forms** tab.